Select Page

 No. The law states “a certificate, plaque, or other suitable memento.”
 Cash is not considered a “suitable memento” since the definition of memento is “a reminder or a souvenir.”

-No, it is not mandatory to purchase a gift from the State Price Schedule service provider although it is highly recommended.
+No. It is not mandatory to purchase a gift from the State Price Schedule service provider although it is highly recommended.

 Can an employee who is retiring and does not have 25 years of state service purchase a retirement award at their own expense?